lineality/Online_Voting_Using_One_Time_Pads/README.md

 - never record any private information in an internet or public exposed system, e.g. use a random id.
 -

 #### Question: A. What is the relationship between secure end-to-end messaging and voting systems?
-B. Provenance: What is the relationship between origin-verification of files (indlucing media files) and voting systems?
+B. Provenance: What is the relationship between origin-verification of files (including media files) and voting systems?

 ### Issue/Task: user interface for setting up an election